Small black dog looks off into distance

 All puppies/dogs and kittens/cats transferred from out-of-state that are at least 4 months of age will be given a rabies vaccine.

 You are required to license your new pet within 30 days of adoption.
-Click the link below for information specific to your county.
+Click the links below for information specific to your county.

 Medical

-If your pet was spayed or neutered at OHS and you have concerns about the surgery site, please call (503) 802-6800.
-If it is the weekend, please go see your community veterinarian.
+If your pet was spayed or neutered at OHS and you have concerns about the surgery site, please call (503) 285-7722.

 Behavior